 In 1816, people were unaware that the change in the weather was caused by a volcanic eruption.
 Similarly, current climatic extremes are still a mystery to us.
 With the doom-laden idea of climate change in the back of our minds, we need to exercise humility, faced with the overwhelming power and beautiful complexity of nature.
 Extreme weather gives us a sense of vulnerability and is a reminder of human weakness.
 Frankenstein could have emerged in the background of this climate of uncertainty.

 The uncontrollability of the weather stands in stark contrast with the evolution of science and technology, which brings us to another parallel with our age: the challenge of how to deal with progress.
-Mary Shelley was a big fan of science and experimentation.
-In the nineteenth century, science and technology were starting their unstoppable historical march, a march that continues today.
-(Un)intentionally, Mary Shelley opened some questions on progress and ethics.
-Today, science has advanced far beyond Galvan’s experiment with electricity and frog legs that inspired Shelley.
-Victor Frankenstein would have a much easier job to create his creature today.
-But, apart from technology, dilemmas from 1816 remain the same: How far can technology go in effecting core human features?
+Shelley was a big fan of science and experimentation.
+In the 19th century, science and technology were starting their unstoppable historical march, a march that continues today.
+(Un)intentionally, Shelley opened core questions on progress and ethics.
+Today, science has advanced far beyond Luigi Galvani’s experiment with electricity and frog legs which inspired Shelley.
+Today, her protagonist Victor Frankenstein would have had a much easier job creating his creature.
+But, apart from technology, dilemmas from 1816 remain the same: How far can technology go in affecting core human features?
 Are there ethical limits for technological developments?

 The last parallel between 1816 and 2016 is the challenge of how to deal with ‘us’ and ‘them’.
 Being different does not necessarily mean being better or worse.
 Victor Frankenstein’s creature initially did not have bad intentions.
 But being different from us humans assigned bad intentions to the creature.
 In a way, Shelley radically described the situation the modern world faces in dealing with ‘them’, whoever ‘they’ are.
 They could be nosey neighbors, rich relatives, or migrants.
 The key for ‘them’ is that they are different.
 How we deal with ‘them’ defines us and determines the future of humanity.